 Ordnance Survey – GetOutside Champions

 Early in 2018, we became Ordnance Survey GetOutside champions.
-The champions are a team of 60 with an extremely diverse range of backgrounds and one key motivator – the great outdoors.
+The champions are a team of over 60 with an extremely diverse range of backgrounds and one key motivator – the great outdoors.
 Ordnance Survey have been running the campaign for a few years now and it has grown tremendously in that time.
 Together, the Champions aim to inspire people from all walks of life to get active outside more often, whether that be some time in the garden, climbing mountains in the Himalayas or anything in between.
 OS are developing some great tools to make it easier than ever to find your local green space, plot routes in one of the UK’s many national parks and log your activities too.

 When it comes to keeping our outdoor gear clean and protected, Grangers has our backs!
 Aftercare is a very important part of maintaining gear and making sure that it lasts, particularly synthetic fibres and waterproof shells.
 With a brand that’s over 80 years old, they’ve done some pretty cool stuff – like having proofed the gear that was used on the first successful summit of Mount Everest.
 Stocked in over 50 countries worldwide we know they’ll be there for us when we need them, and we just love their conscientious ethics to boot.

 We help represent Grangers at a number of outdoor festivals around the country, and you can also find us on their website here.